 You can take notes in a smartphone, of course.
 Some people do.
 You can type into the smartphone memory.
 You can take verbal notes too.

 It’s still easier to handwrite them, however.
 It seems quicker.
 You’ll have an easier time going back and making notes over the notes you’ve made if you handwrite them.

-The main thing is to use a pen that doesn’t leak.
+Keep a pen that doesn’t leak handy.
+You also want one that doesn’t break easy.
 You’re going to be keeping it in your pocket so that’s absolutely mandatory.